cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 ## Send multiple tokens using `sendTokens`

 In the [previous exercise](./first-steps.md), you had Alice send tokens back to the faucet.
-To refresh your memory, here is the function's signature:
+To refresh your memory, this is what the `sendTokens` function takes as input:

 ```typescript [https://github.com/cosmos/cosmjs/blob/7aad551/packages/stargate/src/signingstargateclient.ts#L217-L223]
 public async sendTokens(